vwade/node-builder/README.md

 * Added an edge routing helper that blends straight runs into quadratic curves so canvas edges can gradually adopt richer paths.
 * Tuned the routing helper with curvature heuristics, metadata, and React layer hooks so custom renderers can share consistent path data.
 * Enabled obstacle-aware detours by default so edges dodge node rectangles, and exported helpers for bespoke shells to feed custom obstacle maps.
+* Surfaced routing diagnostics helpers so developers can inspect sampled paths and obstacle clearance while iterating on detour heuristics.

 ### Upcoming work